ShivanS93/100-days-of-code/r1-log.md

 ### R1D9
 Working through https://automatetheboringstuff.com/.
 Doing practice projects in PyPDF and python-docx.
 Also learning Pandas and working on shoppingList scripts

+### R1D10
+Working through https://automatetheboringstuff.com/.
+Completed practice problems for PyPDF2 and python-docx.
+Made a script that brute force decrpyts a pdf that uses an english word.
+Also worked on Pandas / Matplotlib libraries